 [root@eltoro]# perf stat -C 1 -e mem_inst_retired.stlb_miss_loads:u #SEQUENTIAL RUN Performance counter stats for 'CPU(s) 1': 59,751,742 mem_inst_retired.stlb_miss_loads:u [root@eltoro]# perf stat -C 1 -e mem_inst_retired.stlb_miss_loads:u #RANDOM RUN Performance counter stats for 'CPU(s) 1': 1,268,859,691 mem_inst_retired.stlb_miss_loads:u

-TLB misses for the random access outnumber that of the sequential one by a factor of 21!
-Unlike random access, sequential access benefits from the next page HW prefetcher which functions to pre-load TLB entries when striding across page boundaries (this used to only be possible using software prefetching).
+TLB misses for the random access exceed that of the sequential one by a factor of 21!
+Unlike random access, sequential access benefits from the next page HW prefetcher.
+It pre-loads TLB entries when striding across page boundaries (this used to only be possible using software prefetching).

 Lastly, “MEM_Latency” for the random access is much higher than for sequential (59.6% vs. 19.4%).
 Let’s take a brief detour to discuss DRAM basics and its latency implications before analyzing Memory Controller metrics.